micans/pick/README.md

 # Unix file/stream column and row manipulation using column names

-`pick` is a command-line query/programming tool to manipulate streamed data columns and rows.
+`pick` is a command-line query/programming tool to manipulate streamed tabular data.
 It can be thought of as (unix) `cut` on steroids, augmented with aspects of `R` and `awk`.
+Its use and purpose is to take away in some simple cases the need for a script (Python, Ruby et cetera) to **transform and select from tabular data**.
+It is **robust** by using column names (if present) rather than positional indexes and *lightweight* as it handles data per-line without the need to load the table into memory.

-Presenting a concise command-line format it can
+Presenting a concise command-line format `pick` can

 - Use column names or column indexes to
 - Select columns